Test Data Generation

 • create reproducible test fixtures for automated testing and CI/CD pipelines

-• generate locale-specific data for internationalization testing across many countries
+• generate locale-specific data for internationalization testing across 100 countries

-• ensure coherent relationships between related fields like names, emails, and addresses
+• ensure coherent relationships between related fields like names, emails, addresses, jobs, and license plates

 • produce datasets of any size with consistent, realistic values